 Other interesting cat facts

-Kittens are have two sets of teeth.
+- Kittens have two sets of teeth.
 The baby (deciduous teeth), which fall out by the 8th week and are followed by the adult (permanent) teeth.
 Adult cats have 30 teeth.

-Both male and female cats have nipples.
+- Both male and female cats have nipples.
 Four on each side (8 nipples in total).
-Nipples develop in all mammals before the Y chromosome kicks in and the embryo develops into a male.
-Although rare, it is possible for male cats to develop mammary cancer.
+Nipples develop in most mammals before the Y chromosome kicks in and the embryo develops into a male.
+Although rare, male cats can develop mammary cancer.

-The cat’s tongue is covered in backwards facing barbs which act as a hairbrush, removing dislodged hair when he grooms.
+- The cat’s tongue is covered backwards-facing barbs which act like a hairbrush, removing dislodged hair when he grooms.

-Cats are capable of reproducing from as young as 6 months.
+- Cats are capable of reproducing from as young as six months.
 They don’t discriminate with who they breed with, and will readily mate with siblings and parents.